jordan-dimov/coresnap/README.md

     poetry install

-## Step 1: Use GPT to summarise the body of text
+## Step 1: Use GPT to summarise and outline the body of text

-Here is the prompt I use:
+Make sure you have your OPENAI_API_KEY set as an environment variable, then run:

-    Generate a mindmap with the core ideas from the book "The Inner Game of Tennis" and output it as an indented list of bullet points.
+    poetry run python src/coresnap.py outline "The Inner Game of Tennis"

-This is the typical output:
+This should produce a text file 'The_Inner_Game_of_Tennis.txt' with contents like this:

     - The Inner Game of Tennis
         - Two Selves